 What Coaching would be Provided?

-The proposal is that the Coach would be involved for a period of 12 months at a cost of £3,990 per client.
+The proposal is that the Coach would be involved for a period of 12 months.

 Commencing the coaching with an intensive interaction and slowly reducing the amount of face-to-face as the year progresses.
 In discussion with companies in the sector it is thought that the pattern is most useful as follows: